chriscant/mkdistmaps/README.md

 # To do

 * Support tetrad format grid references
-* Option to produce genus maps ie based on first word of species' names.
 * Possibly: cope with having Irish and GB grid references displayed on the same map
 * Possibly: cope with map inserts for out-of-main-area locations
 * Improve tests, eg split into smaller units